pushpakrk/XNET/README.md

 os-sys>=2.1.4
 opencv-python>=4.5.5.64

+Steps you can follow
-Download the prject zip file from this repo. https://github.com/pushpakrk/XNET Extract it.
+1. Download the prject zip file from this repo. https://github.com/pushpakrk/XNET
+2. Extract it.
-Open your command line interface it can be Powershell or CMD.
+3. Open your command line interface it can be Powershell or CMD.
-Go to the project folder using "cd" command.
+4. Go to the project folder using "cd" command.
-Execute the app.py file by entering the command "python app.py" Now copy the URL you got from the Powershell or CMD and paste it in any browser you like.
+5. Execute the app.py file by entering the command "python app.py"
+6. Now copy the URL you got from the Powershell or CMD and paste it in any browser you like.
-Boom!
+7. Boom!
 There you have it.